OpenBounds/OpenHuntingData/README.md

 Python scripts to gather property data from many websites.
 The websites are often US State government agencies.

+Scripts should import data into a Postgres/PostGIS database.
+[See this Stackoverflow](http://gis.stackexchange.com/questions/110854/importing-shp-to-postgresql).

 ## **Project Structure**

 For each US state added, create a new directory for that state like “CO” for Colorado.